Sniper7sumit/Hacktoberfest2021/README.md

 # <p align="center"> Hacktoberfest 2021 💕</p>

-<h4 align=center> Hacktoberfest is a month-long celebration of Open Source Software which is sponsored by Digital Ocean, GitHub, Intel and Dev.</h4>
+<h4 align=center> Hacktoberfest is a month-long celebration of Open Source Software sponsored by Digital Ocean, GitHub, Intel and Dev.</h4>

 <h4 align=center> This repository aims to help beginners 🤔 with their first successful Pull Request and Open Source Contribution !</h4>